MorphyDK/pbs-postinstaller/README.md

 https://www.derekseaman.com/2025/08/how-to-synology-iscsi-lun-for-proxmox-backup-server-datastore.html

-I borrow his scripts and want to try to build everything into a "One Installer to Rule them All" .. :P
+I borrowed his scripts and want to try to build everything into a "One Installer to Rule them All" .. :P

 So all his hard work - a huge thanks for an alternative way to do backup to your Synology nas, instead of using NFS share to Proxmox Backup Server.